fluid-project/infusion-docs/DeprecationsIn1_5.md

         <tr>
             <td>FSS</td>
             <td>
                 There are no CSS Framework requirements for wokring with Infusion.
-Infusion's strategy going forward will be to use custom CSS for component specific styling and [Foundation](http://foundation.zurb.com/) for demos, as needed.
+Infusion's strategy going forward will be to use custom CSS for component specific styling and <a href="http://foundation.zurb.com/">Foundation</a> for demos, as needed.
             </td>
         </tr>
         <tr>